-Portuguese Trolley Car 168 was built in Portugal in 1934 to a turn of the century design by the Brill Company in Philadelphia, Pennsylvania.
+Portuguese Trolley Car 168 built by the Brill Company in 1934 in Portugal in 1934 to a turn-of-the-century design.
 It operated in Porto, Portugal until it came to San Jose in the early 1980's.
 Significant refurbishment has been done in San Jose including installation of a new ceiling and re-upholster of the seats.

 Central Railroad Horse Drawn Streetcar 7 built by John Stephson in 1863 and was shipped to San Francisco around the Horn with several other horse-drawn streetcars.
 It ran on the Central Railroad from the Ferry Building to Potrero and Lone Mountain through the business district north of Market Street.
 After service as a horse drawn car, it may have been used as a trailer on cable cars.
 After 25 years of service, it became a tool shed until it was reduced and exhibited on the Hyde street pier for some years.
 The remains were acquired by the CTRC and restoration was completed in 1993.

-1912 San Jose Trolley 124 was built by the American Car Company in St. Louis, Missouri for the San Jose Railroad.
+San Jose Trolley 124 was built by the American Car Company in 1912 for the San Jose Railroad.
 It ran in San Jose from 1912 to 1934 when it was sold with Car 73 for use as housing.
 In 1920, its original red paint scheme changed to yellow and the windows were added to the open sections.
 Car 124 was restored and returned to service on November 18, 1988.

-San Jose Trolley Car 143 was built by the St. Louis Car Co. in 1922 and served in Fresno California for all of its useful life.
-It is called a Birney car as it was designed by Mr. Charles Birney who worked for the Stone and Webster Co. at the time.
-In addition to St. Louis Car Co, Birney cars were built by the Brill Corp., the American Car Co. and others.
+San Jose Trolley Car 143 was built by the St. Louis Car Company in 1922 and served in Fresno California for all of its useful life.
+It is called a Birney car as it was designed by Mr. Charles Birney who worked for the Stone and Webster Company at the time.
 The intent of the design was to reduce the costs of trolley operation, lower prices and stem the flow of riders from trolleys to private autos.
 To do this, several safety systems were added to allow the car to be licensed for use with a single operator.
 Thus, capital costs were increased somewhat (added systems) to permit a significant decrease in labor costs.

-Atchison, Topeka & Santa Fe Railway 0-4-0 5 was built as a saddle tank locomotive in 1899 by Burnham, Williams & Company, an early incarnation of the Baldwin Locomotive Works in Philadelphia, as Santa Fe Terminal Railway 1 to work in San Francisco.
+Atchison, Topeka & Santa Fe Railway 0-4-0 5 was built by Baldwin in 1899 as Santa Fe Terminal Railway saddle tank locomotive 1 to work in San Francisco.
 It was transferred to the AT&SF in 1912, where it was renumbered 02419.
 In 1945 it was re-numbered again to 9419.
 It was rebuilt with a tender to appear in the 1948 Chicago Railroad Fair as "Little Buttercup" named after a character in the Gilbert and Sullivan operetta "HMS Pinafore".
 An oil burner, it weighs 69,860 lbs and has 17" x 24" cylinders and 51" drivers.
 Operating at a boiler pressure of 160 psi, it delivered 18,500 lbs tractive effort.
 Three years later, it appeared in the Columbia Pictures movie "Santa Fe" starring Randolph Scott and based on the novel of the same name by James Vance Marshall.
 Santa Fe donated Little Buttercup to the California State Railroad Museum and later it made its way to here.

 Light Inspection Car built by Teetor-Hartley Motor Company in 1910.

-Fairmont Speeder Model MM9 built by Fairmont Railway Motor Incorparted in 1927.
+Fairmont Speeder Model MM9 built by Fairmont Railway Motor Incorporated in 1927.

 Trolley equipment in the glass case.